kimdurante/gis-workshop-waml-template/content/acquisitions.md

 ## Assessment ##

+* Load all data into a folder named for the collection
-Survey the contents of the collection to check for things such as: total number of layers, data types/formats, file sizes, and supplemental files (codebooks or csv/text/PDF/html documents containing metadata and other information)
+* Survey the contents of the collection to check for things such as: total number of layers, data types/formats, file sizes, and supplemental files (codebooks or csv/text/PDF/html documents containing metadata and other information)

 * Consider:
   * What features do the data contain (population statistics, boundaries, geolocated imagery, etc.)?